iLib-js/ilib-mono-webos/.changeset/bright-foxes-dance.md

 "ilib-loctool-webos-qml": patch
 ---

-Fix comment removal to lex string/character literals correctly:
+Fix comment removal to preserve string and character literals:

-- A string ending in escaped backslash (e.g. `"path\\"`) no longer consumes its closing quote, letting a following comment survive.
-- (C/C++) A double quote inside a char literal (e.g. `'"'`) no longer
-  opens a spurious string region that swallows a following comment.
+Strings containing `//` (e.g. URLs like `"https://example.com"`) are no
+longer corrupted by having their contents stripped as comments.